SoftwareAG/c8y-docs/content/device-integration/integration-tutorials-bundle/thin-edge-raspberry-pi.md

 thin-edge.io connects via MQTT protocol using an X.509 certificate for authentication.
 To do so, a certificate must be trusted by {{< product-c8y-iot >}}.
 A certificate is trusted when it is added to the trusted certificates and is in an activated state.
-Also see [Device Management > Managing device data > Managing trusted certificates](/users-guide/device-management/#trusted-certificates) in the *User guide*.
+See also [Device Management > Managing device data > Managing trusted certificates](/users-guide/device-management/#trusted-certificates) in the *User guide*.

 First, create the device certificate locally: